codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/static_pages.rst

   inside our `Pages` controller, which is to display the CodeIgniter "welcome" page, because "index" is the default controller method
-- ``localhost:8080/pages/index`` will also show the CodeIgniter "welcome" page, because we explicitly asked for the "index" methid
+- ``localhost:8080/pages/index`` will also show the CodeIgniter "welcome" page, because we explicitly asked for the "index" method
 - ``localhost:8080/pages/showme`` will show the "home" page that you made above, because it is the default "page" parameter to the `showme()` method.
 - ``localhost:8080/pages/showme/home`` will also show the "home" page that you made above,